$0 South Africa Adoption Quick-Start Checklist

 The demographic reality of South African adoption creates the conditions for transracial placement.
 The vast majority of children referred for adoption through RACAP are Black African children.
 A significant proportion of prospective adoptive parents — particularly those coming through private agencies with the financial resources to engage accredited organisations — are white, Indian, or Coloured families.
 This demographic gap means transracial adoption is not an edge case; it is the statistical centre of South African domestic adoption.

 The Children's Act does not prohibit transracial adoption.
 RACAP's guidelines note that cultural and linguistic identity should be considered in matching decisions, but "considered" does not mean "determinative."
-The law is clear: a child who cannot be placed with a same-race family within the RACAP window is eligible for transracial placement.
-The practical friction comes from individual social workers and magistrates who may prolong the process in the hope of finding a same-race match, even when the statutory timeframe has been met.
+A transracial placement may proceed after the RACAP search has not identified a suitable same-race match.
+The practical friction comes from individual social workers and magistrates who may prolong the process in the hope of finding a same-race match.

 Comparison: Transracial vs. Same-Race Adoption Pathway